At Open Learning (OL), we offer more than 55 online and distance programs to help you earn recognized credits and credentials.

 OL is a member of Canadian Virtual University-L'université virtuelle canadienne (CVU-UVC), a collaboration of Canadian universities that offer online and distance programs.

 Consider taking a distance program through our consortium partner, the University of Victoria (UVic), through its Continuing Studies department.

 TRU Campus Distance Education Programs

 Through its Faculty of Science and its School of Business and Economics, TRU also offers some distance programs and courses that are unaffiliated with OL.

-Email Student Services if you want to talk with us or have questions about Open Learning's programs.
+Email Student Services if you want to talk with us or have questions about OL's programs.